w-h-a/demo/README.md

     * Method: Mock all outbound dependencies
 2. Integration Tests (`npm run test:integration`)
     * Target: Inbound Layer
-    * Goal: Test the full slice from HTTP request to the database and back.
+    * Goal: Test the full slice from request to the database and back.
-    * Method: Use `supertest` to send real HTTP requests to the running app, which connects to a real Postgres database (running in Docker)
+    * Method: Use `supertest` to send real requests to the running app, which connects to a real Postgres database (running in Docker)

 ## How to Run